 Gray Water Systems: Good Idea or Bad Mistake?

 Most of us realize that water is a scarce resource and are looking for ways to use less of it in our homes.
-We need water to drink, for cooking, cleaning, flushing toilets, and, unless we are into xeriscaping, irrigation.
+We need water for drinking, for cooking, cleaning, flushing toilets, and -- unless we are into xeriscaping -- irrigation.
 We can save water by using more efficient fixtures, taking shorter showers, fixing leaks, and being more careful about how we use it.
-We can reuse water by capturing both rainwater, and gray water – the stuff that goes down the drains in our bathrooms sinks, showers, tubs, and washing machines.
+We can reuse water by capturing both rainwater, and gray water -- the stuff that goes down the drains in our bathroom sinks, showers, tubs, and washing machines.

 Installing a gray water system in your house requires two sets of drain lines, one for the gray water and one for the black water.
 All the black water goes into the sewer or septic tank, and rest goes into the gray water tank.
 This tank, is usually in the basement or crawlspace, filters, treats and stores the gray water until it is reused.
 Filters take out the big yucky stuff – hair, lint, etc.

 If you decide to put a gray water system in your house, make sure you understand exactly how much maintenance it needs, and what chemicals or other treatment the water needs.
 If you’re not the kind of person who likes to take care of things, think hard before you give it a try.
-Filters can get clogged, pumps can break, chemicals can go out of balance – there are lots of complicated things that can go wrong with a gray water system.
+Filters can get clogged, pumps may break, chemicals might go out of balance – there are lots of complicated things that could go wrong with a gray water system.